List of EastEnders television spin-offs: EastEnders Revealed

 EastEnders Revealed is a factual entertainment programme that looks back at the storylines, characters and stars of EastEnders.
-It first aired in December 1998 as part of the new BBC digital channel (BBC Choice) line-up and last aired to date in March 2012.
-EastEnders Revealed was the only BBC Choice programme to last the entire life of the channel, and was carried over to its replacement BBC Three where it continued until 2012.
+It first aired in December 1998 as part of the new BBC digital channel (BBC Choice) line-up and last aired in March 2011.
+EastEnders Revealed was the only BBC Choice programme to last the entire life of the channel, and was carried over to its replacement BBC Three where it continued until 2011.
 It has been presented by Gail Porter, Harriet Saxton, Jayne Middlemiss, Edith Bowman, Colin Murray, Melanie Sykes and Tracy-Ann Oberman.

 The episodes are 30 or 60 minutes in length and, on occasions, have been broadcast on the BBC's flagship channel, BBC One.
 This is usually after a major storyline has been taking place in EastEnders, for example when Leslie Grantham (Den Watts) returned to the show in 2003, when Wendy Richard (Pauline Fowler) left and when Barbara Windsor (Peggy Mitchell) left.

+EastEnders Revealed finally returned in February 2025 for the 40th Anniversary of the show.